Search by Keyword

 (John Lennon - Paul McCartney)

 "It's funny, the myth developed that I was the melodic, soft one and John was the hard, acerbic one.
 There was some surface truth to that."
-This quote from McCartney emphasizes the perception that most Beatles fans hold even to this day.
-The "surface truth" was that Paul primarily wrote the ballads for The Beatles.
-After all, "Michelle," "Here, There And Everywhere," "The Long And Winding Road," "I'll Follow The Sun," "I Will" and the monumental hit "Yesterday" were all written primarily, if not totally, by Paul McCartney.
-One can easily point to John's "In My Life" or George's "Something" as examples otherwise, but Paul is definitely the winner in the "ballads" sweepstakes.
+This Paul McCartney quote emphasizes the perception that the majority of Beatles' fans hold even to this day.
+The "surface truth" was that Paul composed all of the ballads for The Beatles.
+After all, "Michelle," "Here, There And Everywhere," "I Will," "The Long And Winding Road," "I'll Follow The Sun" and the monumentally successful "Yesterday" were all written primarily, if not totally, by Paul McCartney.
+One can easily point out John's "In My Life" or George's "Something" as examples otherwise, but Paul is definitely the winner in the "ballads" sweepstakes.

 Songwriting History

 While Paul proclaimed in 1984 "It's just a love song, it wasn't for anyone," his specific detail as contained in his 2021 book "The Lyrics" tells otherwise.
-"We were in a theatre one night...and we were sitting there, and the lights went up for the interval.
-We had decided not to go to the bar, so we were just going to sit it out...So we were just talking in our seats, and suddenly ten paparazzi came scampering in with those cameras going flash, flash, flash, like La Dolce Vita, and then, just as quickly, they all just scampered out again.
+"We were in a theatre one night and we were sitting there, and the lights went up for the interval.
+We had decided not to go to the bar, so we were just going to sit it out.
+So we both were just talking in our seats, and suddenly ten paparazzi came scampering in with their cameras going flash, flash, flash, like La Dolce Vita, and then, just as quickly, they all just scampered out again.
 They were like The Keystone Cops.
 But, oh my God, we were shocked.
 The theatre had probably tipped them off, to get a bit of publicity for the play.
 But precisely because Jane was my girlfriend, I wanted to tell her there that I loved her, so that's what initially inspired this song; that's what it was...So, I was very proud of that.
 It was very satisfying to make that record and to have written that song for Jane."

-"It was the first ballad I impressed myself with," Paul explained in his book 'Many Years From Now.'
+"It was the first ballad I impressed myself with," McCartney explained in his book 'Many Years From Now.'
 "It's got nice chords in it, 'Bright are the stars that shine, dark is the sky...'
 I like the imagery of the stars and the sky.
 It was a love song really.
-The 'And' in the title was an important thing, 'And I Love Her', it came right out of left field, you were right up to speed the minute you heard it.
+The 'And' in the title was an important thing, 'And I Love Her', which came right out of left field, you were right up to speed the minute you heard it.
 The title comes in the second verse and it doesn't repeat.
-You would often go to town on the title, but this was almost an aside, 'Oh...and I love you.'
+You would often go to town on a title, but this was almost an aside, 'Oh...and I love you.'
 It still holds up and George played really good guitar on it.
 It worked very well."

 Lennon equally admired the song, stating in 1980 "I consider it (Paul's) first 'Yesterday.'
 You know, the big ballad in 'A Hard Day's Night.'"
 One thing about John's explanatory interviews is that his memory seems to slip depending on the year he was being interviewed.
-At one point he even claimed to have completely written Paul's "Two Of Us."
+At one point Lennon even claimed to have completely written Paul's "Two Of Us."
 In the case of "And I Love Her," he stated in 1972, "Both of us wrote it.
 The first half was Paul's and the middle-eight (or bridge) is mine."
 In 1980, he changed his story slightly, saying "The middle eight, I helped with that."

 Paul purges his memory to clarify the matter.
 "I'm not sure if John worked on that at all...The middle eight is mine.
 I would say that John probably helped with the middle-eight, but he can't say 'It's mine.'
 I wrote this on my own."

-One thing that helps to put this to rest is a quote from their music publisher Dick James, who happened to be there during one of their earlier attempts at recording the song.
-"They were laying down the tracks and doing the melody lines of the song 'And I Love Her.'
+One thing that helps to put this to rest is a quote from their music publisher Dick James, who just happened to be there during one of The Beatles' earlier attempts at recording this song.
+"They were laying down tracks and doing the melody lines of the song 'And I Love Her.'
 It was a very simple song and quite repetitive.
 George Martin and I looked at each other and the same thought sparked off in both our minds.
 It was proving to be, although plain and a warm and sympathetic song, just too repetitive with the same phrase repeating.
 George Martin told the boys, 'Both Dick and I feel that the song is just lacking in the middle.
 It's too repetitive and it needs something to break it up.'"

 Recording History

-The first day that The Beatles utilized in earnest for recording tracks for their upcoming first motion picture was February 25th, 1964.
+The first day that The Beatles began recording tracks for their upcoming first motion picture was February 25th, 1964.
 Two sessions were booked in EMI Studio Two for this day, the first of which finished off “Can’t Buy Me Love” and its b-side “You Can’t Do That.”
 The later session, from 2:30 to 5:30 pm, bore no real fruit except for the introduction of two new songs that would eventually be used in the movie; “I Should Have Known Better” and “And I Love Her.”

-The song was developed to a certain degree, though, as it contained George Harrison’s plucking guitar runs in most of the verses (played on his new Rickenbacker 12-string), as well as the key modulation for the solo section as we’re used to hearing in the final version.
-In his book "The Lyrics," Paul relates: "George Martin was inspired to add a chord modulation in the solo of the song, a key change that he knew would be musically very satisfying; we shifted the chord progression to start with G minor instead of F-sharp minor - so, up a semitone.
+This song had been developed to a certain degree, though, as it contained George Harrison’s plucking guitar runs in most of the verses (played on his new Rickenbacker 12-string), as well as the key modulation for the solo section as we’re used to hearing in the final version.
+In his 2021 book "The Lyrics," Paul relates: "George Martin was inspired to add a chord modulation in the solo of the song, a key change that he knew would be musically very satisfying; we shifted the chord progression to start with G minor instead of F-sharp minor, so up a semitone.
 I think George Martin's classical training told him that that would be a really interesing change.
 And it is.
 And this sort of help is what started to make The Beatles' stuff better than that of other songwriters."
 The guitar solo in this early version of the song was identical to the finished version at this stage, however clumsily played, following the melody line of the verses.
 They probably felt that they could keep working out the arrangement in the studio like they did with other songs, but they apparently thought it just wasn’t feeling right and left it for the next day.

-The Beatles entered EMI Studio Two the next day (February 17th) to finally complete the song.
-In Martin Scorsese’s documentary “George Harrison: Living In The Material World,” Paul explains much detail as to the group’s arrangement procedures during their early recording sessions and, in the process, reveals an interesting detail concerning “And I Love Her.”:
+The band entered EMI Studio Two the following day (February 17th, 1964) to finally complete the track.
+In Martin Scorsese’s movie “George Harrison: Living In The Material World,” McCartney explains a bit of detail as to the band's arrangement procedures during their early '60s recording sessions and, in the process, reveals an interesting detail concerning their recording of “And I Love Her.”:

 The Beatles made one more recording of "And I Love Her," this being made specifically for BBC radio.
 They recorded the song on July 14th, 1964 in Studios B7/S2 of Broadcasting House in London between 7 and 11 pm for a new radio show entitled "Top Gear," which was produced by Bernie Andrews and broadcast on July 16th between 10 and 11:55 pm.